ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

 > The section contains QDCOUNT (usually 1) entries

-The only documented exceptions within {{!RFC1035}} relate to the IQuery Opcode, where the request has "an empty question section" (QDCOUNT = 0), and "zero, one, or multiple domain names for the specified resource as QNAMEs in the question section".
+The only documented exceptions within {{!RFC1035}} relate to the IQuery Opcode, where the request has "an empty question section" (QDCOUNT = 0), and the response has "zero, one, or multiple domain names for the specified resource as QNAMEs in the question section".
 The IQuery OpCode was made obsolete in {{!RFC3425}}.

 In the absence of clearly expressed normative requirements, we rely on other text in {{!RFC1035}} that makes use of the definite article